-Single-family home sales in core Dallas-Fort Worth counties were down 27% compared to a year earlier.
-Homebuyers are facing growing frustration finding homes to buy, as the number of listings at the start of May was off a third from the same time last year.
+In recent months, single-family home sales in core Dallas-Fort Worth counties were down 27% compared to a year earlier.
+Homebuyers are facing growing frustration finding homes to buy, as the number of listings at the start of May was off by a third from the same time in 2019.

 We believe this is a great time for listing agents to start looking at creative ways to acquire more listings ahead of a rebound in demand.

-With inventory of affordable homes so low, this is increasingly going to mean agents should look outside of their comfort zone.
-That means areas a little further away.
+With inventory of affordable homes so low, this is increasingly going to mean agents should look outside of their comfort zone and find potential listings further away from their local areas.

-If fewer people are listing their homes for sale, a bit of targeted marketing to current homeowners makes sense by reaching out to owners in high-demand, affordable areas where inventory is lowest.
+If fewer people are listing their homes for sale, a targeted marketing strategy aimed at current homeowners makes sense by reaching out to owners in high-demand, affordable areas where inventory is lowest.
 That means, low-priced areas with high performing schools.